 I’m not sure what Audible’s strategy is with these.
-Would I listen to a book I didn’t especially care to consume just because somebody, anybody, famous reads it?
+Would I listen to a book I didn’t especially care to consume just because somebody—anybody—who happens to be famous performs the narration?
 No. Would I choose to spend an Audible credit based solely on the fact that any other actor is narrating it?
 Probably not.

 Firth is special—special to me because his Mr. Darcy in the 1995 BBC Pride and Prejudice was one of those perfectimundo casting choices, like Olivier as Heathcliff or Gable as Rhett Butler.